-During 2015, there were 38 ongoing projects.
-Funding shortfall and then security challenges were the key obstacles for suspending these projects.
-Of those projects, 11 were completed, and 4 were closed after its main activities were completed, 23
+During 2015, there were 35 ongoing projects.
+Funding shortfall and then security challenges were the key obstacles that have led to suspending some of these projects.
+Of those projects, 11 were completed, 4 closed after their main activities were completed and 20 stopped (9 projects for funding shortfall and security conditions and 11 projects stalled for lack of funding only).
+As well, the 2015 plan of the sector has not been developed as a result of funding suspension.